dakirk/EC444-Individual-Projects/skills/cluster-0-installs/03-piazza/report.md

-#  Skill Name
+#  Piazza Setup

-Author: FirstName LastName, YYYY-MM-DD
+Author: David Kirk, 2019-09-03

 ## Summary
+Posted a test post to Piazza

 ## Sketches and Photos